 Only men have a prostate gland.
 The prostate gland is usually the size and shape of a walnut and grows bigger as you get older.
 It sits underneath the bladder and surrounds the urethra, which is the tube men urinate and ejaculate through.
 Its main job is to help make semen – the fluid that carries sperm.

-Prostate cancer occurs when some of the cells in the prostate reproduce far more rapidly than normal, resulting in a tumour.
-If left untreated, prostate cancer cells may eventually spread from the prostate and invade distant parts of the body, particularly the lymph nodes and bones, producing secondary tumours in a process known as metastasis.
+Prostate cancer occurs when some of the cells in the prostate reproduce far more rapidly than normal, resulting in a tumor.
+Prostate cancer often grows slowly to start with and may never cause any problems.
+But some men have prostate cancer that is more likely to spread.
+These prostate cancer cells, if left untreated, may spread from the prostate and invade distant parts of the body, particularly the lymph nodes and bones, producing secondary tumors in a process known as metastasis.

 Not everyone experiences symptoms of prostate cancer.
 Many times, signs of prostate cancer are first detected by a doctor during a routine check-up.